mandy8055/notes-mosh-js-oop/02-Objects/08-AddingORRemovingPro.md

 # Adding or Removing Properties

-## Cases where bracket notations can be used instead of dot notation
+## Cases where bracket notations are used instead of dot notation
 - `propertyName` is dynamic i.e. not known in advance and we need to set the value of that property.
 See **example for point 1**.
 - `propertyName` is an invalid identifier.
 See **example for point 2**.